sutch/ubuntu-vm/README.md

 This repository contains templates for Ubuntu that can create Vagrant boxes using Packer.

-In addition, the templates for each Ubuntu LTS version have been modified to retain the source artifact and to create an OVA file for VMware builds.
+~~In addition, the templates for each Ubuntu LTS version have been modified to retain the source artifact and to create an OVA file for VMware builds.
+(Removed this feature until a user variable can be used to force creation of source artifact/OVA file.)~~

 ## Current Boxes